Udaipur Rajasthan, India Travel Guide

 Your spending choices directly affect the local economy.
 Responsible travel maximizes positive economic benefits for local communities.

-Opt to stay in homestays right to contribute to local families.
+Opt for remaining in homestays right to support local families.

 Participate in organized village journeys that support local residents.